 3. USC has an equipment rental program where you can rent a laptop (most likely, running Windows 10/11) for free for an entire semester (subject to availability).
 But of course, they may change their policy.
 Now it looks like the above link is invalid.
 Maybe they have been removed this free service, although it's not clear if this is temporary or permanent.

 Viterbi has a laptop loaner program.
 But the purpose of those loaner laptops are mainly for students who have to do "field work" and require "environmentally hardened laptops".
+So, this is really not for our class and I will not approve these requests.

 The only virtual machine hypervisor platform that I would recommend is the Oracle VirtualBox.
 Oracle VirtualBox is free and runs well on both Windows 10/11 and Mac OS X. (I was told that it also runs on a Linux machine, although I have never tried it myself.)
+If you cannot get Oracle VirtualBox to work (probably due to hardware compatibility issues), you may want to try VMware Player/Fusion (please do a string search for "player" or "fusion" on this web page for links).
+If that also doesn't work, you can try running your "standard" 32-bit Ubuntu 16.04 in AWS Free Tier (free for one year).

-There may be other ways to install a 32-bit Ubuntu 16.04 system so you can do your programming assignments.
+There may be other ways to install a "standard" 32-bit Ubuntu 16.04 system so you can do your programming assignments.
 In the interest of time, we will only present one solution for everyone.
 If you are thinking about doing it in a different way, please talk to the instructor before proceeding to see if it's going to acceptable.
 The goal is for students to do the programming assignments.
 I really don't want students to waste time on system issues because that's not what this class is about.

 Below are my instructions on how to install VirtualBox and then how to install Ubuntu 16.04 inside VirtualBox.
 Please understand that I cannot keep track of all the latest changes in VirtualBox and Ubuntu 16.04.
 Therefore, please do not be surprised if things don't look exactly the same as the figures or text on this web page.
 If you have questions, please feel free to send e-mail to the instructor.